Scott Sutter

-Scott Lee Sutter (born 13 May 1986) is a Swiss footballer who plays as a right-back.
-Previously he spent 14 years playing in the Swiss Super League for Grasshopper Zürich, FC Zurich and Young Boys and in Major League Soccer for Orlando City SC and Vancouver Whitecaps FC.
-Sutter has represented Switzerland at the under-21 and the senior level.
+Scott Lee Sutter (born 13 May 1986) is a former professional footballer who played as a right-back.
+Previously he spent 14 years playing in the Swiss Super League for Grasshopper Zürich, FC Zürich and Young Boys and in Major League Soccer for Orlando City SC and Vancouver Whitecaps FC.
+Born in England, Sutter represented Switzerland at the under-21 and the senior level.

 Early life

 Sutter was born in Enfield, and grew up in Potters Bar, Hertfordshire where his family still live.
 Sutter is the son of an English-born mother of Polish descent and a Swiss father.
 He attended Chancellor's School in Brookmans Park, Hertfordshire and was a childhood fan of Tottenham Hotspur.

-Career
+Club career

-Grasshopper
+Grasshoppers

 Sutter moved to Switzerland in 2002 aged 16 to join Grasshopper Club Zürich.
 After one year in the U18s and U21s he was called up to the main squad.
 His first game came aged 18 against Neuchâtel Xamax.
 He established himself as a first team regular and played in over 80 games including UEFA Cup qualification and group stages in the last two years.
 At the start of the 2007–08 season Sutter sustained a serious injury to his right ankle and underwent an operation which was successful.